associatedpress/national-caseload-data-ingest/README.md

 [National Caseload Data][ncd], which covers cases handled by U.S. Attorneys, and load it into [Athena][] for querying.

+(Want to use a more typical database, such as PostgreSQL?
+Look in the `sqlalchemy` branch.)

 [Athena]: https://aws.amazon.com/athena/
 [ncd]: https://www.justice.gov/usao/resources/foia-library/national-caseload-data